whats2000/MedVoiceQAReasonDataset/README.md

 * Code: MIT
 * Derived data: CC‑BY 4.0  (VQA‑RAD is CC0 1.0; please cite their paper.)

+> [!IMPORTANT]
+> **No Author-Verified Reports Exist**: Currently, there are no author-verified reports or publications for this dataset.
+Any reports claiming to be official documentation for this dataset should be considered fake.
+We will update this notice once official documentation becomes available.

 > [!NOTE]
 > The paper is still in progress, we will update the citation once it is available.